SpamExperts/Abracadabra/README.md

-# Marco's project: Abracadabra
+# Abracadabra

-Abracadabra is not magic, but works with it!.
+Abracadabra is not magic, but works with it!

-Abracadabra is a 100% python implementation of the UNIX command `file` (althought still incomplete).
-What Abracadabra do is parse libmagic "magic" file and then iterate over the rules described there trying to match the file type.
+Abracadabra is a pure-Python implementation of the UNIX command `file` (although still incomplete).
+What Abracadabra does is parse libmagic's "magic" file and then iterates over the rules described there trying to match the file type.
 If found it returns the file type.

     ➜  Marco git:(master) ✗ ./abracadabra.py common.pyc
     common.pyc: python 2.7 byte-compiled